What Is a Migraine Emergency?

 There are four potentially life-threatening complications of migraine.
 Even though they are rare, learning to recognize the symptoms is essential for every migraineur.
 Knowing what to look for helps determine when it is appropriate to seek emergency help.

 If you do end up in the ER with these symptoms, it is critical that you (or your caregiver) be able to clearly explain the symptoms that you are experiencing so that you get fast response to either rule out problems or get emergency treatment right away.

 - Persistent aura without infarction

 - Migraine aura-triggered infarction

-Any migraine attack that lasts longer than 72 hours should be evaluated by a doctor.
+A doctor should evaluate any migraine attack that lasts longer than 72 hours.
 Even if you are able to sleep through the attack or get temporary relief from taking medication, you still need to get it checked out.
 Doctors will want to rule out stroke and administer treatments to break the cycle.
 Sometimes long-lasting migraine attacks are caused by other problems such as medication overuse headache.
 However, status migrainosus must be ruled out first.